forki/thousandcranes/README.md

 #Thousand Cranes

+[UNDER CONSTRUCTION]

-Small load testing framework with an F# DSL.
+Small, optionally distributed load testing framework with an F# DSL.

+Can run scripts either on a local machine on in THE CLOUD (Azure).

-Based on the Gatling load testing project, but far fewer features.
+Very loosely based on the Gatling load testing project, but with far fewer features and more DISTRIBUTED AGENTS IN THE CLOUD! things.